gbif/hp-mesoamerica/_posts/en/course_programs/2023-11-25-data-science-invitation.md

 ## Considerations

 - To express your interest in enrolling in the Data science program, you must fill out this form.
-- The opportunity to join the program is reserved for individuals who have completed the form for participating in redbioma activities (Available at: ["Invitation to participate in redbioma activities form."](https://redbioma.github.io/formularios/invitacion-red.html)).
+- The opportunity to join the program is reserved for individuals who have completed the form for participating in Redbioma activities (Available at: ["Invitation to participate in Redbioma activities form."](https://forms.gle/LXP8BVqLe9sQ9Y9j9)).
 - The program consists of five courses of 32 hours each.
 All courses are taught virtually via Zoom.
-- The total cost of the program is US$ 2,500 + VAT (2%). **However, participants of the redbioma activities are being offered the opportunity to take all the courses for free.**
+- The total cost of the program is US$ 2,500 + VAT (2%). **However, participants of the Redbioma activities are being offered the opportunity to take all the courses for free.**
 - Priority will be given to women.
 - If selected, you will be required to sign a contract of commitment to successfully complete the enrolled courses or pay for any failed course.
 - Completing the form does not guarantee participation in the program.